ModFi/template-backend/README.md

 # Things to do

-Replace on the readme file the string CHANGE_REPO_NAME to the repository name.
+Replace on the readme file the string `##REPO##` to the repository name.

-## Backend only
-If the application serves the purpose to be a backend-repository please remove from the .github/workflows/ directory all the files that start with front and remove the scripts/ directory and Dockerfile.frontend as well
+Also, either at `src/Application.ts` or at the swagger config `docs/api/v1/assets/openapi.yaml` you must replace the strings `##SERVICE##` and `##PORT` with the service name and the port (for local development) respectively.

+Also, add to the env variable `API_DOCS_ENABLED` in order to enable swagger docs.

+Corresponding to the `NODE_ENV` value in the npm script you're running, differents `.env` files will load.
+Please refer to `src/Environment.ts` to see how that works.

+Run `npm install` and then `npm run ts` and test your health endpoint.
+If your server port locally is other than `3000` please add it to the corresponding `.env` file.

 #### IMPORTANT !!!
-Do not delete the branchs until you know that its not going to be deployed on Qa/Prod environments because it delete the Release Tag too.
+Do not delete the branchs until you know that it's not going to be deployed on Qa/Prod environments because it deletes the Release Tag too.

 ### Shared Modfi Library

 https://github.com/ModFi/backend-utils

-## Frontend Only
-Otherwise remove the files that start with app_ on .github/workflows/ directory

 ## Github & Jira integration
-When a developer makes a commit, they should add a Jira Software issue key to the commit message, like this: git commit -m "PROJ-123 add a README file to the project." git push origin <branchname>
+When a developer makes a commit, they should add a Jira Software issue key to the commit message,
+For example:
+`git commit -m "PROJ-123 add a README file to the project."` `git push origin <branchname>`

-also it works for the Pull request if you put the issue /story key on the Pull request title .
+Also, it works for the Pull request if you put the issue /story key on the Pull request title .

 ## Sonarqube url [Site](http://54.158.192.246:9000)
 Where the analyzed code status is